magnopus-opensource/connected-spaces-platform/.github/README.md

 * The [Manual](https://builds.magnoboard.com/connected-spaces-platform/manual/manual.html) covers quick start guides, tutorials, plus how to build and debug CSP locally.

-* It also includes up-to-date [API Documentation](https://builds.magnoboard.com/connected-spaces-platform/api/library_root.html), which can also be found inline in the CSP public API source.
+* The [API Documentation](https://builds.magnoboard.com/connected-spaces-platform/api/library_root.html) covers the API itself (this documentation can also be found inline in the CSP public API source).

 ## 📦 Install